SpriteLink/NIPAP/docs/getting-started-installation.rst

 Getting started for sysadmins
 -----------------------------
-This will walk you through the setup process to get NIPAP running.
-With no prior experience it should take about 15 minutes to get NIPAP running, including installing all prerequisites.
+This guide will walk you through the setup process to get NIPAP up and running on a Debian 7.0 (wheezy) or Ubuntu 12.04 or later system.
+With no prior experience it should take about 15 minutes.

-Debian and Ubuntu are the only two distributions supported at this time.
+Debian and Debian derivatives (primarily Ubuntu) are the only distributions supported at this time.
 It is certainly possible to install on other Linux flavours or other UNIX-style operating systems, but there are no packages and currently no instructions.
 We were hoping to provide .rpms, but given the large amount of dependencies missing in RHEL and the added complexity in the package build process, this has yet to happen.

 Debian installation
 -------------------
 Add the NIPAP repo to your package sources and update your lists::

-    echo "deb http://spritelink.github.com/NIPAP/repos/apt stable main" > /etc/apt/sources.list.d/nipap.list
+    echo "deb http://spritelink.github.io/NIPAP/repos/apt stable main extra" > /etc/apt/sources.list.d/nipap.list
     apt-get update

 There are now five new packages::